ferrants/traverse-container-documentation/Readme.md

 API
 ---

-The plugin is initialized with a [contact](#contact) object and exposes no other methods.
+The plugin is initialized with a [consumer](#consumer) object and exposes no other methods.

 ###Methods